Hypercubed/wc.js/Readme.md

 ## Usage from the command line

-Prints newline, word, and byte counts froma file, and a total line if more than one file is specified.
-With no FILE, or when FILE is -, read standard input.
+Prints newline, word, and byte counts from a file, and a total line if more than one file is specified.
+With no filename, or when filename is -, read standard input.

-`./bin/wc.js [options] [filename]`
+`wc.js [options] [filename]`

 Options: